 Transition Effects define the animation of a component entering and leaving the scene.
-They can be assigned to all Designer components including buttons, text, images and videos.
+They can be assigned to all Designer components, including buttons, text, images, videos, 3D components and Applets.
 Transition effects can also be assigned to a scene, causing the effect to occur on all content in that scene simultaneously.

 Assigning a Transition Effect

 To assign a transition effect to a component, select it in the canvas and drop-down the Transition Effects menu in the Project Properties Panel.
 Choose the transition you'd like to apply and select it.
 This will assign the effect to the currently selected object.

 Hovering over a transition effect will show a short preview of the effect.
 This is great for quickly determining which effect is right for the selected piece of content.